 Cunard Line was formed in Britain in 1839 by Canadian-born Samuel Cunard.
 Queen Mary 2 is registered in Bermuda not England and in 1998, Cunard Line was purchased by U.S.-based Carnival Corporation but operated under the auspices of Carnival UK.

 While the majority of 2,600 passengers tend to be British, it’s nearly equal with the amount of Americans, followed by Canadians.
-Several times a year, when the Queen Mary 2 cruises between Hamburg, Germany and New York, there’ll be a contingent of 200-300 Germans onboard, too.
+Several times a year, when Queen Mary 2 cruises between Hamburg, Germany and New York, there’ll be a contingent of 200-300 Germans onboard, too.

+Yes!
 One of the most unsung advantages of a Queen Mary 2 transatlantic crossing is that your pets can go, too!
 Queen Mary 2 is the only ship with pet kennels.
 There’s even a Kennel Master and he takes his job very seriously.

 Of course there is official paperwork to complete and your pet’s shots must be up-to-date.
 No more 6 month quarantine; everything is completed before arrival and once you dock in England…off you go!

 How I Begin and End Every Queen Mary 2 Transatlantic Crossing

 Shortly after sailaway, I always have a martini on embarkation night at the Commodore’s Club on deck 8.